MichaelT-178/LivestreamDirectory/README.md

 # Livestream Directory
 This is a search tool I made for the Youtuber "Corey Heuvel".
 Allows users to easily navigate thousands of livestream music performances.
-Currently being hosted on GitHub pages.
+This website is currently being hosted on GitHub pages.

 Link to Website: https://michaelt-178.github.io/LivestreamDirectory/